FDA proposes banning under 18-year-olds from indoor tanning

+* Company's Epifix product has received coverage from insurer kaiser permanente, effective April 1, 2017 Source text for Eikon: Further company coverage:

-The U.S. Food and Drug Administration on Friday proposed banning people under the age of 18 from using sunbeds and requiring sunbed manufacturers to make warnings clearer.
+Dec 18 The U.S. Food and Drug Administration on Friday proposed banning people under the age of 18 from using sunbeds and requiring sunbed manufacturers to make sunbed warnings clearer.

-Users would be required to sign a form acknowledging they understand the risks before their first indoor tanning session and every six months afterward.
-More than 3,000 emergency room visits a year, on average, occur for injuries related to indoor tanning in the United States.
+Users would be required to sign a form acknowledging they understand the risks before their first indoor tanning session and every six months afterwards.
+More than 3,000 emergency room visits a year, on average, occur for injuries related to indoor tanning in the U.S.

 In 2013 the FDA recommended that tanning beds not be used by people under the age of 18 but stopped short of banning them.
 Its latest proposal brings it in line with recommendations made by the International Agency for Research on Cancer, part of the World Health Organization.